 - Rode NT-USB: The NT-USB is much like Beyerdynamic Fox: both are USB microphones designed to perform well in a variety of situations.
 Rode’s version is slightly more expensive but it really comes down to personal preference.

-Why you should trust us to help find the best podcasting microphone
+What you should know about finding the best podcasting microphone

 Individually, each member of the SoundGuys team has accrued multiple years of keeping their thumbs on the pulse of the audio industry.
 When it comes to the best podcasting mics, we understand that users podcast in vastly different environments from a hotel bedroom to a full-fledged studio.
 Thus, we wanted to account for that diversity in our picks.